 The Shoalhaven Community Solar Farm has been developed by Flow Power and not-for-profit group Repower Shoalhaven.
 The result is a 3.9MWp solar farm that exemplifies a true community project.

-The solar farm will provide clean energy to the City of Sydney and businesses across New South Wales.
+The solar farm will provide clean energy to the market, including to the City of Sydney and businesses across New South Wales

 Flow Power CEO Matthew van der Linden said the facility provides a roadmap for other communities to launch their own renewable projects.